larryfast/Microbit_Temperature_Logging_Workshop/README.md

 ### User Setup instructions for Temperature Logging Workshop
 If you're new to this project, check out the video introduction (TODO: LOCATION??).
 This workshop is suitable for experienced Microbit users who want to try something more challenging.

-The remainder of this README are detailed instructions for downloading and running this project
+The remainder of this README are detailed instructions for downloading and running this project.

+TODO: This documentation only covers setup and operation.
+It does not include a specific experiment design.
+First suggestion is wrapping Microbits in different kinds of insulation.
+Then compare cooling or warming rates.

 ####  Table of Contents
 - [Project Requirements](#Project-Requirements)